Malalai Joya: Political appointments and speaking engagements

-19 February 2007 – Joya addresses students in a girls' school in Farah, Afghanistan.

-She continued her stance against the inclusion of alleged war criminals in the Islamic Republic government of Afghanistan.

 The BBC has called Joya "the most famous woman in Afghanistan."
-In a 27 January 2007 interview with BBC News Joya commented on her personal political mission amid continuous death threats, saying:

-"They will kill me but they will not kill my voice, because it will be the voice of all Afghan women.
-You can cut the flower, but you cannot stop the coming of spring."

-In 2006, The Washington Post said of Joya: "Her truth is that warlords should not be permitted to hide behind 'the mask of democracy to hold on to their chairs' and their pernicious pursuits at the expense of poor, 'barefoot' Afghans who remain voiceless and disillusioned.
+In a 27 January 2007 interview with BBC News, which was reported internationally, Joya commented on her personal political mission amid continuous death threats, saying:"I received floods of insults: whore, crazy, unfaithful, communist...
+A deluge of threats: rape, kidnapping, assassination...
+A bomb exploded in the crowd waiting for me one day at a meeting; My offices were spied on and my teams tried to trap them.
+I have already survived four murder attempts.
+My determination will not waver.
+My life, of course, is complicated.
+I change roofs every night.
+And during the day, I only travel around Kabul by taxi, camouflaged under the burqa.
+It's difficult for my family, for my husband.
+But I have the support of the people.
+Unwavering and ardent.
+They will kill me but they will not kill my voice, because it will be the voice of all Afghan women.
+You can cut the flower, but you cannot stop the coming of spring."In 2006, American daily newspaper The Washington Post said of Joya: "Her truth is that warlords should not be permitted to hide behind 'the mask of democracy to hold on to their chairs' and their pernicious pursuits at the expense of poor, 'barefoot' Afghans who remain voiceless and disillusioned.
 The warlords are corrupt 'war criminals' who should be tried, and incorrigible 'drug dealers' who brought the country to its knees, she said."

-Malalai Joya appeared at the Federal Convention of Canada's New Democratic Party (NDP) in Quebec City on 10 September 2006, supporting party leader Jack Layton and the NDP's criticism of the NATO-led mission in southern Afghanistan.
+Joya appeared at the Federal Convention of Canada's New Democratic Party (NDP) in Quebec City, Quebec, on 10 September 2006, supporting party leader Jack Layton and the NDP's criticism of the NATO-led mission in southern Afghanistan.
 She said, "No nation can donate liberation to another nation."

-On 13 September she addressed gatherings at McGill University in Montreal and at the University of Ottawa, where she expressed her disappointment with US actions in Afghanistan.
+On 13 September that year she addressed gatherings at McGill University in Montreal and at the University of Ottawa, where she expressed her disappointment with US actions in Afghanistan.